17 Awesome Things to Do in Dawson City, Yukon

 While almost everybody that travels to Yukon makes their way through Whitehorse, the capital of the territory, it’s Dawson City 530km further north that has the real appeal to those looking to for an authentic experience.

-Things To Do In Dawson City Yukon
+Things to do in Dawson City Yukon

 Wander the picturesque streets – just one of the many awesome things to do in Dawson City, Yukon.